A long time ago, in a galaxy far, far away…

 He decided not to ask; it wasn’t one of many questions that he needed answers to.

-Silently, he gave the shadow permission to ask its questions.
+Silently, he gave the shadow permission to ask its questions by relaxing his own nervous energy and accepting the other's presence.

-“I thought Kenobi raised you?” the shadow was curious.
+“I thought Kenobi raised you?”
+The shadow was curious and unsure.

 Luke shrugged.
-“I didn’t see him again until I came across the droids," he paused, "and the plans for the Death Star.”
+“I didn’t see him again until I came across the droids," he paused before knowingly adding, "and the plans for the Death Star.”

 The shadow shook at the realization that he had been so close to finding his son…the droids…if he had only followed the droids…

 “He gave me your lightsaber.
-He told me that you were like a brother to him and started to train me around that time.”
-Luke continued.
-He paused, then intentionally added, “After the Empire killed Beru and Owen.”
+He told me that you were like a brother to him, a good friend, and started to train me around that time.”
+Before he continued, Luke paused, then intentionally added, “After the Empire killed Beru and Owen.”
+Trying to contain the sudden swell of emotion in himself.

 The shadow moved closer.
-“Then, who trained you?” it asked.
+“Then, who trained you?” it asked; more curious, not intentionally dismissive.

 “Yoda.”
-The shadow repeated…the pieces were fitting into place.
+The shadow repeated, coming closer still.
+The pieces were fitting into place.

-He knew he sounded too much like Uncle Owen right then, but he figured he would take the chance.
-Chances were the only things he had left.
+He knew he sounded a touch too much like Uncle Owen right then, but he figured he would take the chance.
+Chances were the only things that he had left.

-To his surprise the shadow moved closer to the adjacent bench, and the rubial napper started to move within the shadow’s hands, polishing the surface.
+To his surprise, the shadow moved closer to the adjacent bench, and then, slowly, the rubial napper started to move within the shadow’s hands, polishing the surface.

 Luke was still forcing himself not to look directly at the shadow; it was just enough to know it was there.

-The shadow stopped and turned to look at Luke, and held its gaze, and, without looking over, Luke could feel its attention on him.
-The shadow then turned back to its work at hand.
+The shadow stopped and turned to look at Luke, and held its gaze.
+Without looking over, Luke could feel the shadow's intent attention on him, as well as a strange sensation around him.

-And it was time for Luke to ask what he always wanted to know.
-Since finding out who his father was, and rumors that surrounded the Dark Lord, Luke had secretly begged, that please, please let this one thing be pure.
+Since finding out who his father was, and rumors that surrounded the Dark Lord, Luke had secretly begged, that please, please let this one thing be pure...

-The moment passed, as if it was thinking of what to say.
-Luke could feel the anguish of memories long suppressed, and then the shadow said, “Yes…very much…she was my everything.”
+The moment passed, as if the shadow was thinking of what to say.
+Luke could feel the anguish of memories long suppressed, and then the shadow said somberly, “Yes…very much…she was my everything.”

-“What was her name?—no one would tell me.”
-He shared his own pain of missing a mother that he never knew.
+“What was her name?"
+He asked quickly, feeling the moment slipping away from them, his nerve leaving being replaced by his own sorrow, that threaten silence between them.
+"No one would tell me... could tell me.”
+He mumbled, sharing his own pain of missing a mother that he never knew.

-The shadow put down the part it had been working on and moved away from the workbench as if considering to answer.
+The shadow put down the part it had been working on and moved away from the workbench, rattled, reliving, shaking its head as if considering to answer.

 If this was going to be Luke’s last chance, he decided to take it.

 “I loved you all my life.”
-He said abruptly into the air, without turning to follow the shadow's movements; knowing that it had caused enough of a schism in his father's psyche.
+He said abruptly and louder into the air, without turning to follow the shadow's movements; knowing that it had caused enough of a schism in his father's psyche.

-“Father,” Luke said firmly.
-“I know what you need to do, and I know you feel that it’s right.
+“Father,” Luke said firmly, head up, looking directly at the wall in front of him.
+“I know what you feel that you need to do, and I know that you feel that it’s right.
 But I know what I need to do, too.”

 “I know.”
-He replied, simply and with conviction in a low tone.
+He replied, solemnly and with conviction in a low tone, accepting.

 Slowly, the vision dissolved between them.